FMIA Week 16: Don’t Look Now, But Philly’s a Factor (With a Healthy QB)

 They won that night behind Wentz.
 They won the next week in Washington behind Wentz.
 And they upset Dallas on Sunday 17-9 behind Wentz and their best defensive performance of the year, holding the top-ranked offense in the league to three field goals and three-of-14 on third downs.
 If the Eagles win in the Meadowlands on Sunday, the NFC East is theirs.

-Since that rainy/corny halftime revelation in the first Giants game, Wentz is 3-0, has put up 74 points, has completed 71 percent, with zero turnovers and six TDs.
+Since that rainy/corny halftime revelation in the first Giants game, Wentz is 3-0, has put up 74 points, has completed 71 percent of his passes, with zero turnovers and six TDs.
 He’s who the Eagles drafted, who the Eagles paid top dollar.
 We’re entering Week 17, at the pesky Giants, and a win means Wentz will play in his first playoff game at home.
 His first playoff game, period.

 It’s late December, I said to him, and you’re healthy, and you’re playing.
 What’s that like?